scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 It's possible that enabling the optimizer on your specific codebase could regress some scenarios, which is why you should benchmark any performance-related change just as you would test any correctness-related change.
 You can override the heuristics with `@inline` and `@noinline` annotations, but these should be a last-resort solution that you re-evaluate frequently as the compiler and the JVM improve.

-The other key limitation of the optimizer is that you can only use it if you know your dependencies at runtime are the same as the ones you had at compile time.
+The other key limitation of the optimizer is that you can only use it if you know your dependencies at run-time are the same as the ones you had at compile time.
 For instance, if you compile against library `org.example` version `1.3.6`, and tomorrow the maintainers of `org.example` release version `1.3.7` that fixes a bug in a small function, this bugfix only has an effect on the already-deployed version of your code if it actually calls that function, not if the optimizer inlined the buggy version into your code.

 Thus, the optimizer targets _application_ code as well as the _standard library_, and is an opt-in compiler setting.